carpentries/instructor-training/_episodes/18-management.md

 {: .callout}

 #### Sticky Notes
- At in-person workshops, two different colors of paper sticky notes are given to learners.
+ At in-person workshops, two different colors of paper sticky notes are given to each learner.
 These act as 'flags' that may be placed on a laptop screen to indicate when a learner needs help or when they have completed a task and are ready to move on.
+ This is better than having people raise their hands because:
+*  it is more discreet (which means they are more likely to actually do it),
+*  they can keep working while their flag is raised, and
+*  the instructor can quickly see from the front of the room what state the class is in.
- **Active and frequent requests** are most effective in getting learners to actually use these well (e.g. "Please put up a blue sticky note if you completed the last step, and a yellow sticky note if you need help.").
+ **Active and frequent requests** are most effective in getting learners to actually use these well (e.g. "lease put up a blue sticky note if you completed the last step, and a yellow sticky note if you need help.").
  In online workshops, Zoom has a green "✓" and red "x" that may be used in place of sticky notes.

+> ## Accessibility of Sticky Notes
+> Once upon a time, Carpentries workshops commonly used red and green sticky notes
+> because of their common symbolism for "stop" and "go."
+However, we have learned
+> and grown!
+We strongly encourage you to get sticky notes in colors other than red and green (e.g. blue and yellow),
+> because learners, helpers, and Instructors with colorblindness may have difficulty
+> distinguishing red from green.
+> Some Instructors have also had great fun with differently-shaped sticky notes (stars and squares,
+> thumbs up that can be turned into thumbs down stickies etc.).
+{: .callout}

  #### Formative Assessment
  Calling for sticky notes is one kind of formative assessment!
 But it does not give you detailed information about how learners are progressing.